 The steps and guidelines for a Peer Support Line call:

-• It is suggested that individuals place a practice call to the Peer Line to say “Hi,” and become used to calling the line and to save the number in their phone.
+• It is recommended that individuals make a practice call to the Peer Line to say “Hi” to become familiar with calling the line and save the number on their phone.Transcend Recovery Support Warm Line / 720.256.6525 | For current clients of Mile High Behavioral Healthcare only.

 Peer recovery coaches help efforts at Mile High Behavioral Healthcare with a variety of responsibilities to support clients—including distributing food to families and participating in fundraising events such as the annual Grocery Cart Race.